pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## Grass Cache

-Download: [SSEEdit](https://www.nexusmods.com/skyrimspecialedition/mods/164): Install it where you manage your modding tools.
-Rename `SSEEdit.exe` to `TES5VREdit.exe`.\
+Download [SSEEdit](https://www.nexusmods.com/skyrimspecialedition/mods/164): You already installed this tool when you cleaned the master files.\
-Download: [Worldspaces with Grass SSEEdit Script for No Grass In Objects](https://www.nexusmods.com/skyrimspecialedition/mods/55152): Download the Main and extract the script into the `Edit Scripts` directory inside your TES5VREdit.\
+Download [Worldspaces with Grass SSEEdit Script for No Grass In Objects](https://www.nexusmods.com/skyrimspecialedition/mods/55152): Download the Main and extract the script into the `Edit Scripts` directory inside your `TES5VREdit`.\
 Detailed Instructions: [How to Generate Grass Cache](https://www.nexusmods.com/skyrimspecialedition/articles/6919)

 A short version of the instrucutions if you know what you are doing.